 For the first book, I thought that there was salvageable information, if carefully read and edited before sharing with children.
 I think that all three books together still don’t give a complete picture on some topics, and recommend things that are really not appropriate for children in most cases.
 So, again, proceed with caution here, and fact check with other sources before just handing these over to your kids.

 I purchased both books reviewed here.
 The opinions above are my own.
-The links to Amazon are affiliate links.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+The links to Amazon are affiliate links.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio